 Hours of operation and scheduling appointments

 Residents can reserve a time slot for appointments up to two weeks in advance.
 To make or cancel an appointment, call the Recycling HelpLine at (914) 813-5425.
 The Recycling HelpLine is available seven days a week from 9 a.m. - 7 p.m.
 You can also schedule your appointment on the reservations calendar.
-Use the calendar to find a date and time that is convenient for you and then click on it.
-A dialogue box will open for you to enter and submit your contact information.
+Click on a date and time that is convenient for you and a dialogue box will open for you to enter your contact information.